 Forest Training #4 is the wrap up event of four sessions of forest training that we are offering.
-Each session will focus on one or more different skills which are required for orienteering in a forest environment.
-We will also offer three courses for attendees to use to practise the skills that they are learning.
+Each session has focused on one or more different skills which are required for orienteering in a forest environment.
+We also offered courses for attendees to use to practise the skills that they are learning.

 This week we will be building on the skills learned over the previous sessions.
 Cypress Falls is an intricate small area with lots of great features and runnable forest.
-This map has been completely redone using new LIDAR data for the contours so even if you think you know this area well apparently there are lots of new features out there.
+The map has been updated and redrawn to a 1:7500 scale by Brian Ellis using new LIDAR data so expect it to seem a bit different if you have orienteered at Cypress Falls before.

 Cost for Participants:

 Purchase a single event entry for $10 per adult, $5 per junior (8 - 20) + administrative costs

 Signup and pay through the Zone4 link on the right.